bourque/lasp_exercise/README.md

 ## Potential Improvements <a name="improvements"></a>

-Given some more time, there are several improvements that could be made to this software:
+Given more time, there are several improvements that could be made to this software:

-- The code could be made more DRY (i.e. Don't Repeat Yourself) in that there is a lot of repeated code for DownScan and UpScan experiments.
+- The code could be made more D.R.Y.
+(Don't Repeat Yourself) in that there is a lot of repeated code for DownScan and UpScan experiments.
 This could be avoided by modifying the design to allow an experiment (i.e. `experiment_name`, `experiment_start_time`, `experiment_end_time`) to be a variable component.

 - Unit and/or regression tests could be developed that test most, if not all methods of the `IrradianceExercise` class.